RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

     - [x] (1) Check Momentum Corrections (comparison between data and MC)
     - [ ] (2) Develop new code to allow for new smearing functions to be created
 - [ ] Improve how images are saved (see Notes_and_Ideas.md for ideas)
-- [ ] Create a new, more streamlined version of the jupyter code
+- [x] Create a new, more streamlined version of the jupyter code (Done as of 12-1-2022)
+- [ ] Test new binning schemes for all variables:
+    - [ ] Larger phi_t bins (i.e., use fewer bins)
+    - [ ] More 'square' Q2-xB bins (make each bin smaller for more bins in total)